 Dealing with oppositions

-A patent opposition allows a person to challenge the validity of an innovation patent or a standard patent application before it is granted.
+A patent opposition process allows a person to challenge the validity of an innovation patent, or an application for a standard patent before it is granted.

 Patent oppositions can be made against: